ymzhu19eee/deep-speckle-holography/README.md

 **Deep Speckle Holography** <br />
-This is the official code repository for the paper "*In Situ Single-particle Phenotyping in Complex Fluids via Physics-informed Deep Speckle Holography*".
+This is the official code repository for the paper "*Label-free Single-Nanoparticle Deep Speckle Holography".
 This project is from the [Imaging Systems Lab](https://isl.eee.hku.hk/), Department of Electrical and Computer Engineering, The University of Hong Kong, and the [Tadesse Lab](https://tadesselab.mit.edu/), Department of Mechanical Engineering, Massachusetts Institute of Technology.

 Overview